RamVasuthevan/Personal-Website/website/book-wish-list.markdown

 OpenLibrary Book list
 - This looks like what I am searching for but I still can't add the reason why I added to the list
+- There are book notes, which are private.
+I could use that as the reason I want to read abook.
+But reason there is now way in the UI to see all of the book notes at once

 Todo:
 - Copy over Book list from Amazon